LcTools Product Description

 The small grey dots represent the unbinned data points.
 The large green dots represent the binned data points.
 Via the dialog box, you can:

-Adjust the duration timescale for the signals.
+Adjust the horizontal region timescale for the signal.

 Fold the left side of the light curve over the right side to check for symmetry and to combine data points.